|

 Anthurium specimen depending on the rarity of the species.
 If one

-is lucky enough to produce seeds they would rarely be willing to sell them
+is lucky enough to produce seeds the grower would rarely be willing to sell them

 when they can grow a few of the plants themselves and then sell those plants